Let's Dance (David Bowie song): Music video

 The music video for "Let's Dance" was shot in February 1983 in Australia, together with "China Girl", after Bowie officially signed with EMI.
 Co-directed by Bowie and frequent video collaborator David Mallet, the video starred Terry Roberts and Joelene King, two students from Sydney's Aboriginal Islander Dance Theatre.
-Shooting locations included Sydney, the Warrumbungle National Park, a sheep-farming outpost in Carinda and a Carindan hotel bar.
+Shooting locations included Sydney, the Warrumbungle National Park, a sheep-farming outpost in Carinda and a Carindan pub bar.
 Bowie made appearances in the bar and in the middle of a field playing guitar.
 Buckley argues he appears "incredibly detached", as if delivering the lyrics with a "clenched jaw" and "acting out the song rather than singing it".
 He also notes that Bowie positions himself as "paternal narrator" rather than the protagonist for the first time.

 In the video, which has little to do with the song itself, the Aboriginal couple visit an art gallery, eat a meal, work in a factory, clean for a white family and walk with friends barefoot in the outback.
 During the bar scenes, Roberts and King dance in the centre surrounded by an array of bar guests while Bowie and an extra one mime to the song wielding a guitar and upright bass, respectively.
 The bar guests were actual Carinda residents and were unaware of who Bowie was or that a music video was being filmed; their reactions towards the dancing couple were genuine.
-Video producer Ross Cameron later stated: "You couldn't pay actors to act the way they looked with these Aborginals dancing in their bar."
+Video producer Ross Cameron later stated: "You couldn't pay actors to act the way they looked with these Aboriginals dancing in their bar."
 Additionally, manager Peter Lawless recalled: "It was so alien for both sides, Bowie and the locals.
 They didn't believe who he was.
 It was so off the wall.
 It was kind of weird."

 The video provides commentary on the treatment of Aboriginal Australians, particularly scenes depicting the boy being forced to drag machinery down a busy road and the girl being forced to clean the tarmac with water and a brush.
 At the time, Bowie said: "As much as I love this country, it's probably one of the most racially intolerant in the world, ...
 There's a lot of injustice, so let's, you know, say something about it."
 Mallet later said Bowie's "bottom line" was setting the video in Australia and making it politicised.
 An uneasy subject in the country at the time, the director explained that "a lot of people were horrified about what we were doing".
 In his book Strange Fascination, Buckley describes the video as "an attempt to articulate the clash of interests between white consumer capitalism and the Aboriginal traditions it displaced".
 Bowie added similar commentary to the videos of "China Girl" and "Loving the Alien" (1984).